Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

-It is only when the above inequality is satisfied, i.e.~when $B_{\textnormal{max}}>1$, that there is a net boost in effective brilliance on account of the combined effects of increased collimation followed by phase retrieval.
-If the above inequality is not satisfied, there is no net benefit to be obtained using a phase-contrast approach.
-Note also that the maximal boost is strongly material dependent as it is proportional to $(\delta/\beta)^3$.
+that there is a net boost in the effective degree of brilliance on account of the combined effects of increased collimation followed by phase retrieval.
+If the inequality in Eq.~(\ref{eq:Y}) is not satisfied, there is no net benefit to be obtained using a propagation-based single-material phase-contrast approach.